Autonomous Indoor Outdoor Safety Tracking system

 Background & Objectives

-- the Advanced Positioning Subsystem
+- the Advanced Positioning Subsystem fused with a particle filter

 The dissemination and use of the project outcomes are the ultimate objective.
 Therefore, in order to use and spread the knowledge acquired, a set of concrete, quantitative and customized activities is planned.
 The main strengths of the AIOSAT consortium are threefold.